-There are currently five members of the Audit Committee, all of whom are non-executive Directors and are considered to be independent (refer to principle 2 above).
+There are currently four members of the Audit Committee, all of whom are non-executive Directors and are considered to be independent (refer to principle 2 above).

 Mr Billings, who is the Chair of the Audit Committee, is not the Chairman of the Board.
-The Chairman of the Board is not a member of the Audit Committee.
+The Chairman of the Board is not a member of the Audit Committee (but may attend committee meetings in an ex officio capacity).
 The details of the Audit Committee members at the date of this statement and their attendance at meetings are set out in the Directors' Report.